Gymnure: Description

+Distribution

+Gymnures inhabit moist jungle terrain in various locales of Southeast Asia, including Vietnam, Sumatra, China and the Malay Peninsula.
+Fossil gymnures such as Deinogalerix have been found from Europe.

 Classification

 This subfamily has alternately been called Echinosoricinae, Galericinae, and Hylomyinae.
 Some researchers prefer Hylomyinae because the specific relationships of the extinct genus Galerix to living erinaceids are uncertain.

-There are ten extant species in five genera:
+There are fifteen extant species in six genera: